 Dermatology complaints make up approximately 20% of all general practice consultations and GPs can deal with the vast majority of skin conditions without the need for onward specialist.

 For example childhood rashes are incredibly common and the vast majority of them clear without any treatment.
 If you however have a concern the GP is best placed to assess, diagnose and treat accordingly.
-If a Doctaly GP feels that blood tests or swabs are required these can be performed during your appointment on a private basis – the results of which can be either be conveyed over the phone or during a follow up appointment.
+If a Doctaly GP feels that blood tests or swabs are required these can be performed during your appointment on a private basis – the results of which can either be conveyed over the phone or during a follow up appointment.

 Joint Pain and Osteoarthritis